This Day In History

 Charming Billy won Alice McDermott the American Book Award and the National Book Award.
-Her 2006 novel, After This, takes place from the late 1940s through the 1970s.
+Her most recent novel, After This, was published in 2006.
+It takes place from the late 1940s through the 1970s.

 Mary and John see themselves and their children as a good, traditional Irish Catholic family, but as the years pass, the winds of change steer the children away from tradition and faith.

 Their eldest son Jacob is killed in Vietnam.
-Their younger son Michael, racked with guilt over the way he'd treated Jacob, seeks escape through drugs and casual sex.
+Their younger son Michael, racked with guilt over the way he'd treated Jacob, seeks escape through sex and drugs.
 Their eldest daughter Anne quits college and runs off to London with her lover, and teenage Clare becomes pregnant.

 Quote Of The Day